CodeLord0/CodeLord0/README.md

 <!--CodeLord0/CodeLord0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working...
+- 🔭 I’m currently working on a game called PongReborn
 - 🌱 I’m currently learning C#
 - 👯 👯 I’m looking to collaborate with anyone who’s learning to code and wants to build small projects together.
 - 🤔 I’m looking for help with...